 Exploring the city by bicycle is a genuine pleasure.
 Nantes offers more than 470 kilometres (292 miles) of cycling paths, covering the entire metropolitan area.

-Useful tip: Bicloo, Nantes' public bike-sharing system, has 103 stations in the city centre (about one every 300 metres), with more than 700 bicycles.
-First hour is free, EUR 1 each extra hour.
+Useful tip: Bicloo, Nantes' public bike-sharing system, has 120 stations in the city centre (about one every 300 metres), with more than 1,230 bicycles.
+EUR 1 for the first hour, EUR 2 each extra half hour.

 Walking is also an excellent way to get around Nantes.
 Many public spaces in the city centre, such as the Île Feydeau and the Cours des 50 Otages, have been redesigned to make them pedestrian-friendly.